St. Thomas the Apostle Church (Manhattan)

-Church of St. Thomas the Apostle is a former Roman Catholic parish church in New York City that had been threatened with demolition.
+Church of St. Thomas the Apostle is a former Roman Catholic parish church in New York City.
 It was the subject of a landmarks preservation debate.
 The parish was established in 1889; staffed by the Salesians of Don Bosco from 1979 to 2003; and closed in 2003 because of a diminished congregation and structural problems.

-In 2013, the premises at 260-262 W. 118th St., southwest corner of St. Nicholas Avenue, in Harlem, Manhattan was sold to a private developer.
-After extensive renovation, the church building is now used as a concert venue.
+In 2013 the premises at 118th Street amd St. Nicholas Avenue, in Harlem, Manhattan was sold to a private developer.
+After extensive renovation, the church building is used as a concert venue.

 History

 The parish was established in 1889 for Irish immigrants.
 It was founded from St. Joseph of the Holy Family in Manhattanville.
-The first pastor was Father John J. Keogan, formerly of County Cavan, Ireland.
+The first pastor was John J. Keogan, formerly of County Cavan, Ireland.
 Later German immigrants replaced the Irish.
 Later the congregation became primarily African American.

-In 1897, Father Keogan purchased St. Michaels's Episcopal Church and used it for services until St. Thomas was completed; after which he turned it into the parish school for 900 students, staffed by the Sisters of Mercy.
+In 1897, Keogan purchased St. Michaels's Episcopal Church and used it for services until St. Thomas was completed; after which he turned it into the parish school for 900 students, staffed by the Sisters of Mercy.
 On April 13, 1913, a fire destroyed the school and damaged the church. classes were resumed in the lower church, until a new school was built.
 The parish instituted a "Penny Fund" whereby parishioners contributed a penny a day to retire the debt.

 The church had many notable connections, including Harry Belafonte's family, who worshipped there; Kareem Abdul-Jabbar was said to have been baptized in this church; Hulan E. Jack, the first black borough president of Manhattan, was buried from here."
 Eddie Bonnemère also served as the music director.

 Lacking funds, clergy, and students for its attached parish school, the Catholic Order of Salesians of Don Bosco assumed control over the church and school in 1979, and are largely assumed to have rescued the church, closing the school and reusing it as a community center/computer skills training facility for young women.
 The training center remained open after the church's closure.